Democratic vs Non-Democratic Government

 • In terms of the difference, we see that the democratic government respects peoples’ interests and freedom whereas non-democracies play the reverse of that.

-• Democracies allow peoples’ freedom, equality and the general public becomes a part of the decision making process of the country.
+• Democracies allow peoples’ freedom, equality and the general public become a part of the decision-making process of the country.

-• However, in non-democracies, the general public has no role to play in decision making process of the country.
+• However, in non-democracies, the general public has no role to play in the decision-making process of the country.

-• Democracies are mostly based on elections in which public has the ability of changing the ruling party.
+• Democracies are mostly based on elections in which the public has the ability to change the ruling party.

 • In non-democratic systems, usually, the power is inherited by generations and there are no elections and there may be no changes in the ruling party as in democratic governments.